Josh Duggar News: Jim Bob And Michelle Reportedly Blame Long-Suffering Wife Anna For Josh’s Cheating

-It appears that Anna Duggar, long-suffering wife of reality TV personality Josh Duggar, is once again being blamed for her spouse’s admitted infidelity.
+It appears that Anna Duggar, the long-suffering wife of reality TV personality Josh Duggar, is once again being blamed for her spouse’s admitted infidelity.
 In the past, when news that Josh Duggar had sexually molested a handful of little girls (several of them his own sisters) as a teen was quickly followed by news that Josh had cheated on Anna, even utilizing an Ashley Madison account and prostitutes, it was reported that Anna Duggar was ready to shoulder at least some of the blame for her husband’s infidelity.

 At that point, back in 2015, Daily Mail reported that Josh Duggar’s wife would be very unlikely to seek a divorce from her philandering spouse.
-Rather, Anna was said to be willing to accept at least partial blame for her husband’s cheating ways (Josh Duggar would go on to admit a porn addiction and sex addiction, eventually running away to a Christian rehab for “treatment”), and at the time mom-in-law Michelle Duggar reportedly doubled down on her number one piece of wifely marital advice.
+Rather, Anna was said to be willing to accept at least partial blame for her husband’s cheating ways (Josh Duggar would go on to admit a porn addiction and sex addiction, eventually running away to a Christian rehab for “treatment”), and at the time, mom-in-law Michelle Duggar reportedly doubled down on her number one piece of wifely marital advice.
 Namely, that a Christian wife should never, in the normal course of things, deny her husband sex.

 “Be available.
 Anyone can fix him lunch, but only one person can meet that physical need of love that he has.
 You always need to be available when he calls.”